- categoryHuman Resources Software

 IBM has been around for a very long time — introducing topnotch products time and again.
 Therefore, people also have high expectations for Talent Management Solutions — after all, it’s from IBM.

-Use our Product Selection Tool to request a free shortlist of the best CRM software for your needs.
+Use our HR Software Buyers Guide to request a free shortlist of the best CRM software for your needs.
 In less than five minutes, we’ll match you with five CRM vendors we think you’ll love.

 This article will compare the best features of Lever and IBM Talent Management so you can make an educated decision on which applicant tracking option suits your needs before purchasing an HR software.